2018ik/2018ik.github.io/_wiki/spirit.markdown

 ### Lord Spirit

 2 Corinthians 3:18 mentions the "Lord Spirit" or "Lord, the Spirit" or "Spirit, who is the Lord."
-This is a composite title like "Father God" or "Lord Christ" which simply means that the Spirit is Lord.
+This is a composite title like "Father God" or "Lord Christ" which simply means that the Spirit is Lord, and that the very Lord in the heavens is in the human spirit.
+Turning to the mingled spirit is to turn to God who is in the heavens.

 ### Spirit of Christ